artificial intelligence

 Reason, Intelligence and Understanding

-Not too long ago I came across a compilation of ChatGPT’s mistakes at reasoning [5].
-The fact that a language … Continue reading Reason, Intelligence and Understanding
+Not too long ago I came across a compilation of ChatGPT’s mistakes at reasoning[3].
+The fact that a language model of gargantuan dimensions as ChatGPT struggles at reasoning means that despite the overall AI-hype there is still much …

 artificial intelligence